ak47andrew/virtual-console/docs/src/opcodes.md

 ```

 ### Ext
 Move data from lower-size container to the higher-size one.
-The first 7 bits is zeroed out.
 This can also be used to transfer one byte from main memory to LongRegister instead of the whole 8 when using `mov`

 **Operands:**
 - `Address`, `LongRegister`